jthierce/shortcut-test/README.md

 Using rspec for test.

-When a slot is empty i consider this, like missed data and don't update.
+When a slot is empty i consider this like missed data and don't update.

 Csv example is find on spec/fixture/csv